 The company is known for creating paintball guns that are similar to military tactical weapons, and have created various upgrades to markers to reduce jams, improve triggering systems, and the feed of paintballs.

-- All-new ARC Bolt System.
-DYE's groundbreaking new engine that delivers amazing performance in a robust, reliable...
+- The all-new ARC Bolt is Dye’s groundbreaking new engine that delivers amazing performance in a robust, reliable...

 Dye Paintball got its start from inside a humble garage in 1994 and was founded by Dave Youngblood.
 Today, the company is a leader in paintballing markers and other supplies.
 Dye Paintball has a reputation for building markers that are made to last a long time.
 They are a go-to choice for professionals in the sport of paintballing who enjoy fierce competition.